-In order to continue the network management analysis started as part of the Blue Ribbon Transit Recovery Task Force (Task Force), the Task Force requested that a multi-stakeholder advisory group be established to support the project to evaluate the benefits, costs and risks of transit network management alternatives and identify a preferred network management alternative structure.
-This project is known as the Network Management Business Case.
+In order to continue the network management analysis started as part of the Blue Ribbon Transit Recovery Task Force (Task Force), the Task Force requested that a multi-stakeholder advisory group be established to support the project.
+The goal of the business case evaluation project is to assess and recommend a preferred regional network management framework to achieve near-term and longer-range transit mobility goals.

-In September 2021, the Commission established the 14-member advisory group made up of representatives of transit operators and stakeholder groups.
-The stakeholders were selected to provide balanced input related to equity, social justice, policy, business, labor and transit riders.
+In September 2021, the Commission established the 14-member advisory group comprised of transit operators and riders, representatives for equity, and social justice, senior/disabled transit riders, business and labor.

 Shruti Hari, Principal, Funding Policy and Programs